CNA Programs & Career Opportunities in Illinois

 CNA wages in Illinois vary by region, with higher pay typically found in the Chicago metropolitan area and surrounding suburbs, and lower wages in more rural parts of the state.
 Factors such as facility type, local demand, and cost of living influence compensation levels.
 Below is a breakdown of CNA salaries across different regions of Illinois.

+Compare CNA salaries across different metropolitan areas and regions in Illinois.
 Salary data includes both annual and hourly wages for nursing assistants.

 Frequently Asked Questions about CNA Classes in Illinois